a-little-hoof/a-little-hoof.github.io/_pages/about.md

 - My research interests lie in Natural Language Processing and societal computing.

-- Besides my academic life, I am a huge fun of long-distance running.
+- Besides my academic life, I am a huge fan of long-distance running.
 I like to run with my friends in the [BOYA Middle and Long Distance Track Team](https://mp.weixin.qq.com/s/Kg2df2wnqnYab3R-K5GjAA) and share my feelings about running.
 You can see more in the blog page.